githubtraining/introduction-to-github-apps/responses/02_request-info-install.md

   1. Click on the **Files changed** tab
   1. Click the small grey pencil to edit the `config.yml` file
   1. Change the default YAML file message for request app
+    - If you aren't sure what to change, you can edit the reply on line 6
   1. Scroll down and commit your changes
   1. I'll merge your changes when you've committed